Ons Jabeur

-Jabeur was first introduced to tennis at age three by her mother.
-She reached two junior major girls' singles finals at the French Open in 2010 and 2011, winning the latter and becoming the first Arab to win a junior major since 1964.
-After nearly a decade playing primarily at the ITF level, she started competing more regularly on the WTA Tour beginning in 2017.
-She won the Arab Woman of the Year Award in 2019.
-At the 2020 Australian Open, Jabeur became the first Arab woman to reach a major quarterfinal, a feat repeated at the 2021 Wimbledon Championships.
-She also became the first Arab woman to win a WTA Tour title at the 2021 Birmingham Classic.
-Jabeur won her biggest title to date at the 2022 Madrid Open, a WTA 1000 event, becoming the first Tunisian and Arab player to win at this level.
+Jabeur was first exposed to tennis by her mother at three years old.
+She became professional in her teenage years when she reached two junior major girls' singles finals at the French Open in 2010 and 2011, winning the latter and becoming the first African or Arab to win a junior major since 1964.
+After nearly a decade of playing primarily at the ITF level, she started competing more regularly on the WTA Tour in 2017.
+At the 2020 Australian Open, Jabeur became the first Arab woman to reach a major quarterfinal, a feat she repeated at the 2021 Wimbledon Championships.
+She became the first Arab woman to win a WTA Tour title at the 2021 Birmingham Classic.
+Jabeur then elevated her level in the summer of 2022, winning the 2022 Madrid Open for her biggest title, followed by two successive major finals at Wimbledon and the US Open.
+Reaching the world No. 2 position, she reached the Wimbledon final again the next year, before injury and form struggles led to declining results.

+Jabeur's achievements are credited with raising the profile of tennis across the African continent.
+She won the Arab Woman of the Year award in 2019.

 Early life

-Ons Jabeur was born to Samira and Ridha Jabeur in Ksar Hellal, a small town in Tunisia.
-She grew up in the larger nearby coastal town of Sousse.
+Ons Jabeur was born to Samira and Ridha Jabeur in Ksar Hellal, a small town in Tunisia, on 28 August 1994.
+She grew up in the larger nearby coastal city of Sousse.
 Jabeur has two older brothers, Hatem and Marwen, and an older sister, Yasmine.
 Her mother played tennis recreationally and introduced her to the sport at the age of three.
 Jabeur trained under coach Nabil Mlika for ten years from ages four to thirteen, originally starting to work with him at a tennis promotion centre at her school.
-When she was ten years old, her club did not have their own tennis courts and she could only train on courts at nearby hotels.
+When she was ten years old, her club did not have its own tennis courts and she could only train on courts at nearby hotels.
 At twelve years old, Jabeur moved to the capital city of Tunis to train at the Lycée Sportif El Menzah, a national sport high school for the country's up-and-coming athletes, where she stayed for several years.

 She also later trained in Belgium and France starting at the age of 16.
-Jabeur credits her parents for the sacrifices they made when she was growing up, saying, "My parents sacrificed a lot of things – my mom used to drive me everywhere around Tunisia to go play the tournaments, and she encouraged me to go to a special school to study.
+Jabeur credits her parents for the sacrifices they made while raising her, saying, "My parents sacrificed a lot of things – my mom used to drive me everywhere around Tunisia to go play the tournaments, and she encouraged me to go to a special school to study.
 That was a big sacrifice to see her little girl going for a dream that, honestly, wasn't 100% guaranteed.
 She believed in me and gave me the confidence to be there."